vscrypto/ringlwe/README.md

 Substantial parts of this code are copied from the software published by Joppe W. Bos, Craig Costello, Michael Naehrig, and Douglas Stebila at https://github.com/dstebila/rlwekex, and described in their paper "Post-quantum key exchange for the TLS protocol from the ring learning with errors problem", available at http://eprint.iacr.org/2014/599.

+We have introduced an interoperability mode that transmits keys in the Standard domain to avoid Fourier domain incompatibilities.

 Cryptographically secure random number generation
 -------------------------------------------------